Former student opens fire at Florida high school, killing 17

 Murray said he raced to the school only to be stopped by authorities under a highway overpass within view of the school buildings.
 He said he told his son to save his battery and stop texting.
 The boy’s mother told him to turn off his ringer.

-The high school was to be closed for the rest of the week.
+The school was to be closed for the rest of the week.